hindu-comm/weblogs/manasataramgini/2010/03/2010-03-07_asilisaurus-and-the-rise-of-the-dinosaur-line.md

 of this lineage.
 After the P/T event the anomodonts like Lystrosaurus survived to populate the world but faced stiff competition from the archosauromorphs, the rhynchosaurs.
-Among the carnivores the mammal-line eventually lost their dominance to the rising archosauriforms.
+Among the carnivores the mammal-line eventually lost theirdominance to the rising archosauriforms.

 Immediately, after the P/T event we see that forms very similar to Archosaurus were growing in size and expanding to achieve global